Glucagon – The Key to Burning Fat

 What is glucagon?

 Glucagon is a hormone that opens fat stores to release fat for the body’s energy needs.
 This is the process of burning fat for energy and loss of excess fat.
+Glucagon is a key player in the keto diet.
+Without it, there’s no keto.

 This hormone burns fat, which is opposite than what insulin does – building and storing fat.
 When one is high, the other is low.
 Both of these hormones work to maintain the glucose (blood sugar) levels in balance.